davemccann/gator/README.md

 ## Installation

-Install gator with the command `go install github.com/davemccann/gator@latest`
+Install gator with the command: `go install github.com/davemccann/gator@latest`

 ## Running

-`gator `
+All commands are in the following format: `gator [COMMAND] [ARGUMENTS]`

 ### Commands